Seneca-CDOT/bigbluebutton/README.md

 ## Build all docker images

-Keeping an eye on the output, you should now be able to build all docker images with one command
+You should now be able to build all docker images with one command
 ```
 $ cd labs/docker/
 $ make release